"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Gravity Forms

-Unlike many of its competitors, Gravity Forms does not offer a free version of its plugin.
-You have to buy the basic plan to see how the plugin work.
+Unlike many competitors, Gravity Forms does not offer a free version of its plugin.
+You have to buy the basic plan to see how the plugin works.

 But there is a 7-day free demo account to try the premium features.
 No credit card is required.